for book lovers, in the south of France

 We have one meal at a local restaurant to help regenerate the local economy post-COVID.
 The cost of this meal is not included.

-We cater for most diets (Vegetarian, Gluten Free, Nut-allergy-friendly, Low fat, Sugar conscious, Egg-free, Dairy-free) if you have any intolerances, allergies or dislike some ingredient or food, please let me know during your booking, at the latest two weeks before your arrival.
+We cater for most diets (Vegetarian, Gluten Free, Low fat, Sugar conscious, Egg-free, and Dairy-free but we do not cater for Vegans.) if you have any intolerances, allergies or dislike some ingredient or food, please let me know during your booking, at the latest two weeks before your arrival.

 After working for 20 years as a medical doctor in a variety of specialities including psychiatry and general practice, I came to the conclusion that many diseases have their roots in my patients’ inability to handle stress effectively.
 Instead of treating stress-related illnesses, I decided to look at practical ways that my patients can use to prevent stress from ruining their health.
 I studied a number of alternative therapies including hypnotherapy and NLP, and eventually combined my education and experience to create the transformational virtual and residential retreats that I host in the south of France.